cue-lang/cuelang.org/content/docs/howto/constrain-string-as-valid-integer/en.md

 ---
-title: Constrain a string to be a valid integer
+title: Constraining a string to be a valid integer
 tags:
 - validation
 - commented cue